jhudsl/GDSCN_Book_swirl/docs/no_toc/02-student_instructions.md

 # Set Up

+Welcome!
+This lab will introduce you to some basic data analysis using the [R programming language](https://www.r-project.org/).
+In order to do this, there are a few steps you need to complete so that you can access the material.

 ## Set Up Your Computer

 In order to run your analyses, you will use the [AnVIL cloud computing platform](https://anvilproject.org/), so that you do not need to install everything on your own computer.
 The AnVIL (Analysis Visualization and Informatics Lab-space) platform is specially designed for analyzing biological data, and is used by scientists doing all sorts of biological research.